isa-pilpre/data-analysis-bellabeat/Chapter2-Prepare.md

 For this analysis, I am using two publicly available datasets, each providing different perspectives on user behavior with smart devices:

 **FitBit Fitness Tracker Data (Kaggle)**: Available [here](https://www.kaggle.com/datasets/arashnic/fitbit), this dataset, recommended by Bellabeat’s cofounder and Chief Creative Officer, Urška Sršen, contains detailed daily activity, heart rate, and sleep patterns from 30 Fitbit users.
-The data is from 2016 and is valuable for understanding user behavior at a granular level, but the small sample size and dated collection period posed limitations.
+The data is from 2016 and is valuable for understanding user behavior at a granular level, but the small sample size and dated collection period show limitations.
 This is why I looked for a complementary data source (see below).

 **A Dataset for Studying the Relationship between Humans and Smart Devices (MDPI)**: Available [here](https://www.mdpi.com/2306-5729/9/4/56), this dataset includes survey responses from over 500 individuals, collected between May and July 2020, and provides insights into user attitudes and interactions with smart devices.
 This behavioral data complements the Fitbit data by adding a psychological dimension to the analysis.